IsaacCavallaro/course_work/Term 2/Week 1/bases_cs_fundamentals/bases.md

     - In the 32’s place we have 2 to the 5th power (which is  just 2 x 2 x 2 x 2 x 2 = 32)

-- The way the we would calculate the place value of a digit in a binary number is the same way as we would in base 10.
+- The way the we would **calculate the place value** of a digit in a **binary number** is the **same way as we would in base 10**.

 - If we wanted to know the place value of the first 1 in the binary number 101100 (example image):

-	-  We take the 1 and multiply it by its place value (which is 32 in this example)
+	-  We take the 1 and..

+	- Multiply it by its place value (which is 32 in this example).

-	- Therefore its place value is 1 x 32 = 32 (in decimal)
+	- Therefore its place value is:

+	- 1 x 32 = 32 (in decimal).

 # Converting from Binary to Decimal

 - Another way to think about determining the place value of a digit in a number is just converting from the number system (binary in these examples) to decimal.

-- We do this because then we can make sense of the number given our brains are not used to thinking in binary or hexadecimal or base 5 etc.
+- We do this because then **we can make sense of the number** given our brains are not used to thinking in binary or hexadecimal or base 5 etc.

-- We are used to thinking in base 10.
+- **We are used to thinking in base 10**.

 - When we hear a number and it is expressed in base 10, we can have some idea of what that number represents.

 - So when we are calculating the value of a number in another base, what we are talking about is “how do we represent that number in base 10?”

-- We can convert any number in any base to base 10 using the same method that we used above.
+- We can convert ANY NUMBER in ANY BASE to base 10 using the **same method that we used above.**

+## Method for converting binary to decimal.

 - The method is: